talzab/Distributed-Data-Analysis/README.md

 ### Part 2: Feature Engineering
 - Method: Engineer features such as day of the week, airport weather delay rates, and departures relative to daily averages to enhance predictive accuracy.

+### Part 3: Delay Prediction
+- Modeling: Apply Spark ML to predict departure delays.
+- Validation: Evaluate the model’s performance on the held-out validation set, and report accuracy.

 ## Getting Started